 Are You Thinking About Becoming a Member of this Congregation?

 Try us out.
-Come to several Sunday services (currently being held on Zoom due to the pandemic) and stay after the service for virtual coffee hour on Zoom; attend a smaller group virtual event; have a phone or Zoom conversation with our minister.
+Come to several Sunday services and stay after the service; attend a smaller group virtual event; have a phone or Zoom conversation with our minister.
 Get to know someone!

 Come to a Newcomer Orientation.
-These are held several times per year, currently, they are happening virtually because of the pandemic.
+These are held several times per year.
 Email firstname.lastname@example.org. to let us know you would like to attend.

 Get involved.
 Our activities are open to everyone.
 You can come to an Adult Faith Development class, volunteer to help the church or the community, or participate in one of our many discussion groups.